 Universal Studios Hollywood is a great day out for film lovers.
-While in LA, you might as well try to plan in a one-day trip to Universal to learn more about film and enjoy some great rides.
+While in LA, you might as well try to plan a one-day trip to Universal to learn more about films and enjoy some great rides.

 What to see: The studio tour is a must-see in Universal Studios!
 As well as the Harry Potter part of the theme park.